kubernetes/enhancements/keps/sig-node/3960-pod-lifecycle-sleep-action/README.md

 ### User Stories (Optional)

 #### Story 1
-As a Kubernetes user, I want to configure my container to sleep for a specific duration before termination so that it can gracefully release resources and connections.
+As a Kubernetes user, I want to configure my container to sleep for a specific duration during terminating with grace.And I want to do it without needing a sleep binary in my image.

-#### Story 2
-As a Kubernetes user, I want to configure my container to sleep before termination to ensure a smooth transition in my service mesh or load balancer.

-#### Story 3
-As a Kubernetes user, I want to configure my container to sleep before termination to provide a buffer period for external monitoring and alerting systems.

 ### Risks and Mitigations

-One potential risk of adding a sleep action to the preStop hook is that it may increase the time it takes for a pod to terminate, which can affect the overall availability of the application.
-To mitigate this risk, users will be encouraged to specify a reasonable duration for the sleep action that allows the container to perform any necessary cleanup actions without significantly delaying pod termination.
-It's recommended that users set the duration to a value that is less than or equal to the terminationGracePeriodSeconds specified in the pod's spec.
-Additionally, users should be aware that setting a duration that is too long may cause the pod to fail during rolling updates or during eviction due to node failures.
+One potential risk is that if the sleep duration is longer than terminationGracePeriodSeconds, container will be killed before sleep action finishes, and can cause unpredictable consequences.
+To mitigate this risk, validations will be added to ensure sleep duration is less or equal to terminationGracePeriodSeconds.But grace period can be reduced at runtime, so this's a partial solution.
 Documentation and examples will be provided to help users understand how to use the sleep action effectively and avoid potential issues.

 ## Design Details